Spider-Verse: Publication history

-The premise of a crossover was conceived by Dan Slott, who wrote the core part of the story in The Amazing Spider-Man (vol. 3) #9–15, after working on the 2010 video game Spider-Man: Shattered Dimensions which featured Amazing, Ultimate, Noir and 2099 versions of Spider-Man.
-The last two episodes of Spider-Man: The Animated Series about multiple Spider-Men going across dimensions fighting villains, also served as inspiration.
+The premise of a crossover was conceived by Dan Slott, who wrote the core part of the story in The Amazing Spider-Man (vol. 3) #9–15, after working on the 2010 video game Spider-Man: Shattered Dimensions which featured the mainstream, Ultimate, Noir and 2099 versions of Spider-Man.
+The last two episodes of Spider-Man: The Animated Series, about multiple Spider-Men going across dimensions fighting villains, also served as inspiration.
+Slott's experience in Shattered Dimensions left him thinking that rather than a plot having four Spider-Men, it should have all the Spider-Men in existence.
 Slott's idea was originally postponed to make room for the 2012 Spider-Men storyline by Brian Michael Bendis, which featured the first meeting of the original Peter Parker, and Miles Morales of the Ultimate Universe.
+Slott was allowed to use any of the existing Spider-Man versions save for the ones of the Marvel Zombies metaseries, Spider-Boy (due to being co-owned by DC Comics) and any Spider-Man co-owned by Sony Pictures, like Tobey Maguire's version, the version of Spider-Man: The New Animated Series, the version of The Spectacular Spider-Man and Andrew Garfield's version.
 Beginning in August 2014, the event was preceded by two new issues of the cancelled The Superior Spider-Man, issues of Spider-Man 2099 and a five-issue run of one-shots, all under the Edge of Spider-Verse banner.